-Using Stable Isotopes to Track Animal Origin and Migration
+Using Strontium Isotopes to Track Animal Origin and Migration

 The details of animal origin and migratory routes through terrestrial and aquatic systems can be traced through the analysis of various stable isotopes including strontium, neodymium, carbon and oxygen.